JakesMD/Yaydio/README.md

 ## 🕹️ Usage

 ### Play / pause
-Inserting a keycard into the Yaydio will automatically start the playback.
+Inserting a keycard into the **Yaydio!** will automatically start the playback.

 Press the left knob to pause or resume the playback.